December 08, 2017

 In City Council, Councilman-at-large David Oh had been doubtful that the resolution he introduced on Nov.
 30 would pass on Thursday, acknowledging that control over the authority is a political issue.

-But that was before the state released its findings just hours before the resolution went up for a vote, "and so it passed," said Oh, a Democrat.
+But that was before the state released its findings just hours before the resolution went up for a vote, "and so it passed," said Oh, a Republican.

 "We should get revenues of the parking authority," he said.
 "They shouldn't be sent around the state.
 It's not a state asset, it's a city asset.